No Available Server (503) Error

 Service Stacks

-Look in your docker-compose.yml
+Look in your docker-compose.yml for the healthcheck section and check:

 - What command is being run?